mhaidarhanif/rewinds-legacy/README.md

 - [x] React Hook Form — Complex client side form handling
 - [x] React Lazyload
 - [x] Markdoc for Markdown parser
+  - [x] For other RichText, can also use RichText from GraphCMS
-  - Alternatively you can also use Marked
+  - [ ] Can also use Marked
 - [x] Prism.js for code syntax highlighting
 - [x] CSS classname utility with `clsx` or `cx` aliased as `classx`
 - [x] GraphQL query/mutate with `graphql-request` and `urql`
 - [x] REST API request with `fetch` and `axios`
+- [ ] Internationalization with i18next
 - [x] ESLint v8
   - [x] `eslint-config-airbnb`
   - [x] `eslint-config-prettier`